-Section 2.3 Getting care using our plan's optional visitor/traveler benefit includes all U.S. territories and remaining 49 states outside of Wisconsin.
+Section 2.3 Getting care using our plan's optional visitor/traveler benefit

+When you are continuously absent from our plan's service area for more than six months, we usually must disenroll you from our plan.
+However, we offer a supplemental benefit called the visitor/traveler program which includes all U.S. territories and remaining 49 states outside Wisconsin.
 This program is available to all Network PlatinumPlus members who are temporarily in the visitor/traveler area.
 Under our visitor/traveler program you may receive all plan covered services at in-network cost sharing.
 Please contact the plan for assistance in locating a provider when using the visitor/traveler benefit.